The Best Vitamins and Supplements for Runners

-In many ways, running is a perfect exercise.
-You can go at your own pace and you don’t need special equipment or an expensive membership to get started—just an open road or trail, a decent pair of running shoes, and a few minutes to spare.
+In many ways, running is the perfect form of exercise.
+You can go at your own pace and you don’t need special equipment or an expensive membership to get started—just an open road or trail, a decent pair of running shoes and a little free time to enjoy the journey.

 Running is excellent for your mental and physical health, but it’s important not to overdo it and to build a foundation for success by starting slow, taking days off, and giving your body the nutrients it needs to perform at its best and recover from your runs in a healthy way.

-So, whether you are just getting started or you’re looking for ways to boost your sports nutrition for running, we have some helpful tips for runners below.
+So, whether you're just getting started or you’re looking for ways to boost your sports nutrition for running, we have some helpful nutritional and practical tips for runners below.

 Running Tips for Beginners